Music as resistance: Kyiv’s orchestra plays on

-In this conflict, the musicians who remained in Kyiv have endured shells and missiles landing close to their homes, nights hiding in underground bunkers, waiting in long line to stock up on food and medicine.
+In this conflict, the musicians who remained in Kyiv have endured shells and missiles landing close to their homes, nights hiding in underground bunkers, waiting in long lines to stock up on food and medicine.
 Many remain split apart from their relatives elsewhere in Ukraine, including some behind Russian lines.

 They played their instruments inside their homes or in their basements as explosions reverberated in the streets above, keeping ready for the moment they could play together as an orchestra again.